juanjoDiaz/serverless-plugin-warmup/README.md

 custom:
   warmup:
     enabled: true # Whether to warm up functions by default or not
-    folderName: '_warmup' # Name of the folder created for the generated warmup
+    folderName: '.warmup' # Name of the folder created for the generated warmup
     cleanFolder: false
     memorySize: 256
     name: 'make-them-pop'